oehf/ipf/platform-camel/ihe/ws/src/site/markdown/secureTransport.md

 | `hostnameVerifier`     | [HostnameVerifier]     | n/a    | strategy for host name verification

 If `secure` is set to true but no `sslContextParameters` are provided, the Camel registry is looked up for a unique `sslContextParameters` bean instance to be used.
-If none is found, a default SSL Context (optionally controlled by the system environment) is instantiated.
-If more than one is found, an exception is thrown.
+If none is found, the matching CXF HttpConduit (see below, optionally controlled by the system environment) is instantiated.
+If more than one `sslContextParameters` bean instance is found, an exception is thrown.

 [SslContextParameters] can be configured as shown in the example below.
 In this case, the WS producer URI requires the parameter `sslContextParameters=#myContext`.